 London School of Finance and Law offers a wide range of courses in finance and tax law that can be taken alongside your professional qualification studies elsewhere.
 A globally recognised accounting qualification, together with a national qualification you may be pursuing, will increase your chances to work in an international company.

-As a member of London School of Finance and Law, you can enrol in our CIMA exam preparation courses:
+As a student of London School of Finance and Law, you can enrol in our CIMA exam preparation programme:

 CIMA Certificate in Business Accounting (1,5 years)